 There’s no real secret or shortcut to music promotion.
 Effective tactics and strategies around promoting your music often takes time, effort and money.
 You just need to really treat your music career as a legitimate business as well as establishing a strong marketing and branding foundation.

 With that being said, remember that the most important element in good music promotion is having good songs in the first place to promote.
-No matter how good your marketing and promotional efforts are, it won’t matter unless you music is actually good.
-What is considered “good” is also subjective, so that’s why you need to promote your music to the “right” people.
+No matter how good your marketing, video and promotional efforts are, it won’t matter unless you music is actually good.
+What is considered “good” is also subjective, so that’s why you need to promote your music to the “right” people and see how they respond.